How to Check VRAM (Video Memory) on Windows, macOS, and Linux?

 NVIDIA

-- Total: VRAM capacity
+- Total: Your VRAM capacity.

 If the command is missing, install the NVIDIA driver stack for your distro.